 For suggested safari itineraries, visit Tanzania Safari Itineraries page.

-The Serengeti covers 14,763 sq km, is flourishing with magnificent wildlife.
-It lies between the shores of Lake Victoria in the west, Lake Eyasi in the South, and the Great Rift Valley to the east.
+Lake Eyasi in the South, and the Great Rift Valley to the east.
 As such, it offers the most complex and least disturbed ecosystem on earth.

 A unique combination of diverse habitats enables it to support more than 30 species of large herbivores and nearly 500 species of birds.
 Its landscape, originally formed by volcanic activity, has been sculptured by the concerted action of wind, rain and sun.
 It now varies from open grass plains in the south, savannah with scattered acacia trees in the centre, hilly, wooded grassland in the north, to extensive woodland and black clay plains to the west.
 Small rivers, lakes and swamps are scattered throughout.
 In the south-east rise the great volcanic massifs and craters of the Ngorongoro Highlands.
 Each area has its own particular atmosphere and wildlife.
 Kopjes which provide habitats to different animals.
 The Serengeti boasts large herds of antelope including Patterson’s eland, zebra, gazelles, lion, leopard, cheetah, hyena, impala, and large herds of giraffes.
 Nearly 500 species of birds have been recorded in the park.
 The Serengeti is an opportunity for one of the best game viewing in Africa.

-The unpredictable nature of the exact path and timing of wildebeest migration is due to the dependance on rain.
-The animals' moves follow the path of the rain in order to feed off the new grass whilst also being close to a good water supply.
-Standing water may be found in different areas each year, may even be spread across different areas of the Serengeti.
-In the latter case, the herds may split and later regroup.
+of the rain in order to feed off the new grass whilst also being close to a good water supply.
+Standing water may be found in different areas

 Game drives, balloon safaris (upon request), walking safaris, cultural tourism (visit a Masai village), crocodile safaris are some of the most popular options.